-8.0 Conclusion
+8.0 Recommendations

+8.1 That the Executive:

-- 8.1 I would ask that the Partnerships Scrutiny Committee: - 1.
-Receive my report on the outcome of the Secretary of State for Health's decision on the future of paediatric and maternity services for the North Tees and Hartlepool NHS Trust area based on advice from the Independent Reconfiguration Panel. - 2.
-Note the view of the Executive Members involved in this work that that the Council cannot accept the concluding recommendation of the Panel's report that "key community leaders and stakeholders should all give their full support to the successful implementation of these proposals" because of its failure to address the key concerns of the Council in supporting the Darzi based review proposals. - 3.
-Consider the actions the Committee could take to ensure that the implementation of these proposals do fully addresses the health needs and accessibility issues faced by the communities of East Durham.
+- 1. Receive my report on the outcome of the Secretary of State for Health's decision on the future of paediatric and maternity services for the North Tees and Hartlepool NHS Trust area based on advice from the Independent Reconfiguration Panel. - Endorse the view of the Executive Members involved in this work that that the Council cannot accept the concluding recommendation of the Panel's report because of its failure to address the key concerns of the Council in supporting the original North Tees Area Review proposals. - 3.
+Note the actions to be undertaken by the Council's Partnership Scrutiny Committee to consider the implementation of these proposals and how effectively they will addresses the health needs and accessibility issues faced by the communities of East Durham.